openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/12_errors.rst

 program logic, or even of the hardware.
 The program can recover in some but not all cases.

-As a result, *exceptions* can be handled in a much more effective manner than *errors*.
+As a result, exceptions can be handled in a much more effective manner than errors.

 .. index::
    error
    exception
    runtime

-Some modern programming languages support only *exceptions*; others support only *errors*. |LANG| is based on the presumption that both *exceptions* and *errors* must be supported. *Exception* and *Error* as predefined types are discussed below.
+Some modern programming languages support only exceptions; others support only errors. |LANG| is based on the presumption that both *exceptions* and *errors* must be supported. ``Exception`` and ``Error`` as predefined types are discussed below.

 Exceptions are described in the chapter Experimental Features (see :ref:`Exceptions`) of this specification.